 When to Visit Bear Creek Park

 Bear Creek Park is a great place to visit any time of year and whenever you’re in the area.
-Especially good times to visit though are in the summer with children because of its pool and water park facilities.
-Halloween and Christmas time are also interesting seasons as that’s when the park’s miniature train becomes especially festive.
+An especially good time to visit with children is in the summer because of its pool and water park facilities.
+Halloween and Christmas times are also interesting seasons as that’s when the park’s miniature train becomes especially festive.

-Among other things, Bear Creek Park is also a great place to see autumn leaves and all their colors in the gardens.
+Among other things, Bear Creek Park is a great place to see autumn leaves and all their colours in the gardens.

 Events at Bear Creek